Who are my Advisors?

 An additional member of your advising network is the Director of Undergraduate Studies, or DUS.
 This is a senior faculty member that oversees the concentration and decides on petitions related to concentration requirements.
 You are welcome to reach out to the DUS to discuss any aspect of the concentration.

-Chris Lombardo, Associate Director of Undergraduate Studies, Electrical Engineering and Mechanical Engineering
+Seymur Hasanov, Assistant Director of Undergraduate Studies, Mechanical Engineering

-Prof. Katia Bertoldi, Director of Undergraduate Studies, Mechanical Engineering
+Fall 2023: Prof. David Clarke, Director of Undergraduate Studies, Mechanical Engineering

 - ADUS will be respectful and give full attention to student during the meeting